MicrosoftDocs/mixed-reality/mixed-reality-docs/calibration.md

-# Calibration
+# Improve visual quality and comfort
+HoloLens, HoloLens 2 and Windows Mixed Reality immersive headsets offer different ways to improve quality of visual experience.

+## HoloLens

 Calibrating your IPD (interpupillary distance) can improve the quality of your visuals.
-Both HoloLens and Windows Mixed Reality immersive headsets offer ways to customize IPD.

-## HoloLens

 ### During setup